 I rush over to the limo and start knocking on the rearmost window.
 The black mirror facade rolls down and an English gent’s long face appears in its place.
 He asks politely what I might want.
 I tell him I would like to speak to Pete.
 He replies, “He’s still inside, you’ll need to talk to his manager over there.”
 I look over and standing on the sidewalk, having a smoke is Pete’s manager, who has been keeping and eye on all this.
 He is nice enough when I repeat the question and tells me to wait for Pete to come out.
 I ask him if Pete might sign my guitar.
 He informs me that “Pete doesn’t sign guitars.”

 I am standing on the sidewalk in front of a glass enclosed lobby with a clear view through to the silver elevator door not 25 feet way from me.
 There is a black canvas soft guitar case slung over my right shoulder.
 In it is my favorite guitar.
 The one I use the most.
 A Gibson “TV-yellow” Les Paul Special named “Mean Mr. Mustard.”
 There’s a pin on the strap that says “Thunders lives!”
-(I got the pin while Johnny Thunders was still alive – which was often a tenuous state for him).
+(I got the pin while Johnny Thunders was still alive).
 I stand there for a long time.
 I begin to realize that this is actually going to happen…What to say!
 “Hello Pete!
 Uhh, Hi Pete, uhh…”